ernisv/Endex3/README.md

 ### Original toolhead
 Stock bowden toolhead should work fine with this conversion.
 My prototype used volcano nozzles, which are 8.5mm longer on both toolheads, but basically what's required is that both tools would have nozzles at roughly the same height, that would be within adjutability range of Idex head mount.
-So if stock head and nozzle is used - stealthburner should also use similar to stock nozzle, not Volcano.
+So if stock head and nozzle is used - stealthburner should also use nozzle of similar height to stock nozzle, not Volcano height.

 #### Bed probe
 Also most likely you already use some kind of bed probe, prototype printer used Bltouch.
 Common probe mounts might occupy more space than necessary on the side of toolhead, which would limit how close both heads could come together.
 So this conversion includes Bltouch mount that moves it furter forward, but occupying less space along X axis.